If Public Figures Were Stocks: A Reputation Market Analysis

 Aristotle has been paying philosophical dividends for 2,400 years.
 Logic, ethics, politics, biology, physics, poetics -- the man essentially invented the Western university curriculum.

-Dividend yield: Every time a student takes a philosophy, political science, or logic course, Aristotle's legacy compounds.
+Dividend yield: Every time a student takes a philosophy, political science, or logic course, Aristotle's standing compounds.
 That's a perpetual yield stream.

 Charles Darwin (Ticker: DARWIN)